jolie/docs/web/language-tools-and-standard-library/basics/modules.md

 ```

 The service `MyService` requires a value of type `MyServiceParam` for its execution.
 Specifically, the values in the parameter include the location and protocol of the `inputPort` and the multiplicative factor used in the `multiply` operation.

+Remember to indicate the execution mode, otherwise it would be single (single execution) giving rise to an exception in a calling sequence.

 ### Service execution target